hastingsmulu/login-app/README.md

 # login-app
 ![login screen](login.png)

-a secure, user-friendly, and effective login app
+A secure, user-friendly, and effective login app
 Key changes:

 Session tracking: The number of failed attempts is stored in the session ($_SESSION['failed_attempts']).